RoniChanda/Natours-V2/README.md

 ## Issues in this website
 1. Twilio is in the free version.
 So sending sms to an unverified number is not possible.
 2. Vercel has a payload limit of 4.5MB; hence, an error will occur if the total size of the submitted file exceeds 4.5 MB.
 Better use images of fewer sizes.

 If you find any other notable issues please get in touch with me at suprachanda97@gmail.com
+## Future Ideas
+1. To make this website mobile responsive
+2. To add a carousel of top tours on the overview page
+3. To Add a dashboard of tours about tour stats and monthly plans for admin, guide, and lead-guide
+4. To Add the functionality of finding tours using coordinates and distances
+5. To Add functionality of changing roles to admin, guide or lead-guide